Keelan1996/Graph-Theory-Project/README.md

 ## Contents

-For this module we were asked to:
+For this module we were asked to discuss the following two:

-- Explain in depth how Heap sort algorithm works and provide implementation.
+#### Heap sort
+In computer science, heapsort is a comparison-based sorting algorithm.

+ Within this notebook we discuss:

+ -Discuss what is the Heap Sort algorithm.
+ -Implementing Python function for Heap Sort.
+ -Explain the computational complexity of Heap Sort.
+ -Explain how graph theory is used in Heap Sort.

+#### Graph Isomorphism problem
+The graph isomorphism problem is the computational problem of determining whether two finite graphs are isomorphic.

+  Within this notebook we discuss:

+ -Discussing what is the Graph Iomorphism Problem.
+ -Explain how graphs can be represented in data structures.
+ -Create a Python function implementing an algorithm to determine if two graphs are isomorphic or not.
-- Discuss and conceptualise the Graph Isomorphism Problem.
+ -Discussion of the computational complexity of the Graph Isomorphism Problem.

 ### how the contents will be demonstrated

 We will be doing this through the programming language called Python.
 Python is one the top programming languages right now.
 It's design philosophy emphasizes code readability with the use of significant indentation.
 A lot of data scientists learn python due to it's powerful capabilities in data science with its many great libraries that deal with data science application.